MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-select-worksheets.md

  [!INCLUDE[appliesto_xlalldocapp](../vsto/includes/appliesto-xlalldocapp-md.md)]

- If you want to select an existing worksheet in a VSTO Add-in or if the worksheet was created at runtime in a document-level customization, you must access it by using the Excel <xref:Microsoft.Office.Interop.Excel.Sheets> collection of the Excel workbook; otherwise, you can access the <xref:Microsoft.Office.Tools.Excel.Worksheet> host item directly.
+ If you want to select an existing worksheet in a VSTO Add-in or if the worksheet was created at run time in a document-level customization, you must access it by using the Excel <xref:Microsoft.Office.Interop.Excel.Sheets> collection of the Excel workbook; otherwise, you can access the <xref:Microsoft.Office.Tools.Excel.Worksheet> host item directly.

 ## Use the worksheet host item
  In a document-level customization, add the following code to *Sheet1.vb* or *Sheet1.cs*.